VMGWARE/Camphouse/README.md

 See the [open issues](https://github.com/VMGWARE/Camphouse/issues) for a list of proposed features (and known issues).

-- [ ] Add a admin panel
-- [ ] The panel should allow admins to manage users, posts, and comments
-- [ ] The panel should be able to delete DB entries that contain a specific user id
+### General

 - [ ] Add MFA/2FA support for user accounts
-- [ ] Add a list for banned users/ips/emails to the admin panel
 - [ ] Add page for reporting posts/users/comments
-- [ ] Add a page for viewing reported posts/users/comments
 - [ ] Add support for uploading images for user avatars, stored in an S3 bucket
 - [ ] Add footer to the frontend with links to the GitHub repo, license, and author
 - [ ] Email verification for new accounts

+### Admin

+- [ ] Add a admin panel
+- [ ] Add a page for viewing reported posts/users/comments
+- [ ] The panel should allow admins to manage users, posts, and comments
+- [ ] The panel should be able to delete DB entries that contain a specific user id
+- [ ] Allow deletion of user accounts, this will also delete all posts and comments associated with the account
+- [ ] Add a list for banned users/ips/emails to the admin panel

 ## License